Christmas Who?: Plot

 In Encino, California, the French Narrator introduces the president of the SpongeBob SquarePants fan club, Patchy the Pirate, along with his "pet", in actuality a marionette, Potty the Parrot.
 Patchy receives a fan letter, asking if SpongeBob likes Christmas as much as he does.
 Patchy explains that the people of Bikini Bottom did not always celebrate Christmas, and decides to show how they were introduced to it.

 While heading to Sandy's treedome for a surprise visit, SpongeBob SquarePants is horrified to see her electrifying the tree with Christmas lights, perceiving it as a house-fire.
 Sandy informs SpongeBob that she is preparing for the holiday season, and explains customary Christmas traditions to him.
 SpongeBob becomes excited about a visit from Santa Claus, and spreads the news to the rest of Bikini Bottom.
 However, Squidward refuses to participate in the celebrations, claiming that Santa does not exist.
-The citizens of Bikini Bottom enthusiastically prepare for the upcoming holiday, but their faith is shattered after Santa fails to arrive on Christmas Eve (Santa actually does not come until the day after).
+The citizens of Bikini Bottom enthusiastically prepare for the upcoming holiday, but their faith is shattered after Santa fails to arrive on Christmas Eve (Most likely because they waited all night for Santa to come).
 Upset with SpongeBob, they leave him behind and go home in disappointment, now believing that Santa doesn't exist.

 Squidward relishes that Santa did not come and taunts a despondent SpongeBob over it, the latter now thinking that Squidward was right all along.
 However, after being presented with a homemade gift from SpongeBob, Squidward feels guilty for hurting his feelings and tries to compensate for his rudeness by masquerading as Santa Claus to SpongeBob; however, he later winds up distributing all his possessions to the residents of Bikini Bottom as Christmas gifts.
 SpongeBob visits Squidward to express his excitement about Santa's visit, but Squidward makes him turn around and leave, all while still shouting in joy.
 Squidward encounters a note from Santa Claus, graciously thanking him, and sees his sleigh soaring overhead.
 Dismissing Santa as a sign of his insanity, Squidward goes inside his house to play his clarinet.

 After the SpongeBob episode ends, Potty gives Patchy a little present.
 Patchy then steps under a mistletoe, hoping to be kissed by a woman, only for Potty to start chasing after him with the intention of kissing him.
 Seeing that Patchy is busy at the moment, the French Narrator wishes the audience a happy holiday season.

 Release

 Broadcast

-"Christmas Who?" was originally broadcast Thursday, December 7, 2000 at 8:30pm.
+"Christmas Who?" was originally scheduled to air the previous evening, but was pushed back to a full day later to make space for a rerun of a different episode.
+The episode was officially broadcast Thursday, December 7, 2000 at 8:30pm.
 As of 2020, it is still rebroadcast on Nickelodeon during the Christmas season.
 On December 6, 2012, almost 12 years after "Christmas Who?", another SpongeBob Christmas episode was released on Nickelodeon called "It's a SpongeBob Christmas!".
 A third SpongeBob Christmas-themed episode, "SpongeBob's Road to Christmas", first aired on Nickelodeon on December 10, 2021.